dsferruzza/actix-web-middleware-keycloak-auth/README.md

 - access JWT claims from handlers (for example: get the ID of the authenticated user)
 - access parsed roles from handlers (every Keycloak role contained in the JWT)
 - compatible with [paperclip](https://crates.io/crates/paperclip) using the `paperclip_compat` feature
+- store auth status in request-local data instead of returning a HTTP response (so that the next middleware/handler can try another auth mechanism, for example)

 ## Usage